sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 19-01-2018

+- https://www.buzzfeed.com/tomphillips/twitterstorm-2018 This is a must-read.
+It traces how a twitterstorm appears from a tiny thing and gets totally out of control.

 # 18-01-2018

 - https://github.com/GoogleChrome/dialog-polyfill I didn't even remembered HTML had a <dialog> !